JasperWhite-Which/kata-machine/algorithms-course-notes.md

 * sum = 1 + 2 + 3 ... + N = (n(n+1)/2)
 * drop consts: n^2 + n
 * drop insugificant values: n^2

+## Data structure - Linked list

+A linked list is a linear data structure, in which the elements are not stored at contiguous memory locations.
+The elements in a linked list are linked using pointers.

+In simple words, a linked list consists of nodes where each node contains a data field and a reference(link) to the next node in the list.

+* Single linked list: `node<T>; val: T, next: node<T>`.
+* Double linked list: `node<T>; val: T, next: node<T>, previous: node<T>`.

+Linked list can deal with addition and delection from the list, and you just add/change values for next and previous.
+The time complexity of this is `O(n)` as we are only adding/removing 4 links.

+There is no index in linked list.

+## Data structure - Queue

+Is a First in, first out data structure.
+Is basically a single linked list.
+A queue has a head and a tail. you always dequeue from the head, peep the head value (see the next value) and always enqueue to the tail.

+## Data structure - Stack

+Is the opposite of a Queue, you impliment last in, first out operations.
+You dequeue from the head and you enqueue from the head.
+There is no tail.

+## Array vs Linked list

+Different points to consider:
+1) Usabilty.
+LL not good for searching for item or getting an index.
+Array must predefine sime at start.
+2) Time - LL can be more effient.
+3) space

+## Data structure - ArrayList

+The difference between a built-in array and an ArrayList in Java, is that the size of an array cannot be modified (if you want to add or remove elements to/from an array, you have to create a new one).
+While elements can be added and removed from an ArrayList whenever you want.
+The syntax is also slightly different:

+### Pros/Cons

+ArrayList is very bad for methods like 'enqueue' and 'dequeue' but very good for methods like 'push' or 'pop'

+## ArrayBuffer

+Similar to a Ring Buffer (or Circular Buffer) is a bounded circular data structure that is used for buffering data between two or more threads.
+As we keep writing to a ring buffer, it wraps around as it reaches the end.